dillardm89/harper_node_challenge/README.md

 ### Stream Data

-Below are the route options for streaming the data from: http://localhost:3000 (or your chosen port)
+Below are the route options for streaming the data from: http://localhost:3000 (or your env configured port)

 ```bash